 - A pH neutral detergent is less likely to release toxic fumes

 How can I check the pH level of industrial cleaning detergents?

-You can purchase pH test strips here: https://www.simplexhealth.co.uk
+You can purchase pH test strips for your cleaning business here: https://www.simplexhealth.co.uk

-Can I change the pH level of cleaning products?It may be possible to change the pH level of industrial cleaning detergents by adding a solution at the opposite end of the pH scale.
+Can I change the pH level of cleaning products?It may be possible to change the pH level of industrial cleaning chemicals by adding a solution at the opposite end of the pH scale.
 For example, a mildly alkaline solution can neutralise an acidic solution.
 However, mixing industrial cleaning detergents can be extremely dangerous and it is not recommended unless you know what you are doing.
-It is always best to speak to a professional cleaning company if you are unsure what commercial cleaning products you should buy based on pH level.
+It is always best to speak to a cleaning industry professional if you’re unsure what commercial cleaning products you should buy based on pH level.

 - The type of material.
 Strong acidic or alkaline cleaning agents may damage certain materials e.g. fabrics or untreated surfaces.

 - The level of soiling.
 Heavily soiled surfaces may require strong industrial cleaning detergents to remove soiling and disinfect surfaces effectively.